 Chin arrived with their wine and soup, and served them without making eye contact.
 Renée took a sip of her Chardonnay.

-“Well, you see, The Firm has taken on a new partner, Peter Marrano is his name.
+“What I have doesn’t matter.
+I cannot act on my feelings, so I am not even going to talk about them.
+But what I did want to talk to you about is this: the Firm has taken on a new partner, Peter Marrano is his name.
 He’s bright, attractive and funny as hell—“

 “What’s that got to do with me?”

 “I don’t understand…” but she was afraid she did.

 “If you’re interested, I‘d like to introduce the two of you.
 He’s alone and new to the city, and you’re…”